openstack/designate/install-guide/source/verify.rst

       This output should indicate at least one of each of the ``central``, ``api``, ``zone_manager``, ``mdns`` and ``pool_manager`` components
       on the controller node.

+      This output may differ slightly depending on the distribution.